Darkempire78/Fast-BlockTheSpot-And-Spicetify-Update/README.md

 ## Installation

 * Download the repository
-* Add the path of your BlockTheSpot folder in `config.txt`.
+* Add the path of your BlockTheSpot folder in `config.txt`
 * Create a shortcut of `main.bat` and add it on your Desktop
 * Double click on it every time spotify is updated